BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 3.3 Removal of Officers

-An Officer of the Association may be removed from office only by a two-thirds vote of the Membership at a Special Meeting called for that express purpose.
+An Officer of the Association may be removed from office only by a two-thirds vote of the members present at a Special Meeting called for that express purpose.

 3.4 Filling of Vacancies

-Vacancy of an Office shall be filled by vote of the Membership at the next Regular Meeting.
+Nominations, including self-nominations, for the remainder of the term of a vacancy of an Office may be communicated by any reasonable method to an Officer.
+Vacancy of an Office shall be filled by majority vote of the members present at the next Regular Meeting.
 The Officer so elected shall serve the unexpired term of the vacant office.
+In the event of an unfilled Office, the other Officers will need to share the duties of the unfilled Office.

 4.1.1 General and Special Meetings